26 Different Types of Wasps in Michigan

 In addition to providing natural pest control, the Gold-marked Thread-waisted Wasp also serves as a pollinator.

-These wasps collect pollen from plants and flowers, aiding in the pollination process and helping to ensure that native plant species can survive and thrive in Michigan.
+These wasps collect pollen from plants and flowers, aiding in the pollination process and ensuring that native plant species can survive and thrive in Michigan.

 2. Metric Paper Wasp